 Our research has been used to improve the comprehension, recognition memory and decision-making of police, eyewitnesses, jurors and health consumers.

-The Applied Cognition and Experimental Psychology (ACEP) research group focuses on the application of theories and models of cognition, judgement and decision-making to legal and medical contexts.
+The Applied Cognition and Experimental Psychology (ACEP) research group focuses on the application of theories and models of cognition, judgement and decision-making to defence, legal and medical contexts.
 We are interested in understanding human interaction with intelligent agents.

 Lead researcher: Dr Carolyn Semmler